hakyimlab/TFPred-snakemake/README.md

 There are 2 ways to use this pipeline.

-1. Train Enpact models using a reference epigenome (from Enformer): Here, the pipeline will not run Enformer and will instead make use of the reference epigenome provided.
+1. Train Enpact models using an available reference epigenome (from Enformer): Here, the pipeline will not run Enformer and will instead make use of the reference epigenome provided.
 This is faster than the second approach below.
 To use this approach, you need to provide the reference epigenome in the [config/pipeline.yaml](./minimal/pipeline.minimal.yaml) file, and set the parameter `run_enformer` to `false`.

-2. Train Enpact models using Enformer: Here, the pipeline will run Enformer to generate the reference epigenome.
+2. Train Enpact models using Enformer: Here, the pipeline will run Enformer on-the-fly to generate the reference epigenome.
 This is slower than the first approach above.
 To use this approach, you need to set the parameter `run_enformer` to `true` in the [config/pipeline.yaml](./minimal/pipeline.minimal.yaml) file.

 ### Helpers: